Berry Liberman our publisher and editor, drives our passion and purpose.

 Berry loves the garden at work.
 Especially the roses.
 Seriously, how beautiful are garden roses?
 Just saying…

-While she’s not immersed in the heady scent of old fashioned flowers, she’s the Creative Director of Small Giants, the Publisher of Dumbo Feather, a director of the Melbourne Festival and a mum to the three cutest kids in the world.
+While she’s not immersed in the heady scent of old fashioned flowers, she’s the Creative Director of Small Giants, the Publisher of Dumbo Feather and a mum to the three cutest kids in the world.

 A few years back, Berry used to write screenplays in LA and directed a few short films but decided to come home and get married to Danny (CEO extraordinaire of Small Giants).
 Very good decision.